sidhantsinghvi/cse15l-lab-reports/LabReport3.md

 4
 ```
 So, "exile" occurs four times in chapter-2.txt file.
+## Uses
+This command is commonly used to obtain a quick summary of the number of occurrences of a specific pattern within a file or a set of files.

 ## grep -rl
 The command recursively searches for all the files that conatains the pattern and returns the name of the matching file.